openhealthcare/opal/doc/docs/reference/mixins.md

 Provides the api name of the lookup list related to the field if it exists

+#### get_description

+Returns model._description, which should be a human readable description of the model

 ### ToDictMixin
 Provides a method that serialises a model to a dictionary for example